Wild One (Johnny O'Keefe song): O'Keefe's recordings

 The song was the first Australian rock recording to reach the national charts, peaking at No. 20.

 Iggy Pop version

 Iggy Pop included a cover of the song on his seventh studio album Blah-Blah-Blah (1986).
 Titled "Real Wild Child (Wild One)", this became a No. 10 hit on the UK Singles Chart in January 1987.
-In Canada it charted for 20 weeks despite never peaking higher than No. 65 on the RPM Top Singles chart.
+In Canada it charted for 20 weeks despite never peaking higher than No. 65 on the RPM 100 Singles chart.
 It also charted on the US Billboard Album Rock Tracks chart, peaking at No. 27.
 In New Zealand the song reached No. 1 on the week of 21 June 1987, becoming Pop's biggest hit there.

-The Iggy Pop version was featured in the film Problem Child and its sequel, Problem Child 2.
-It also featured in Crocodile Dundee II.
-It also appeared in the beginning and during the closing credits of Open Season 3, and also appeared in trailers from the 1996 Nickelodeon Movies spy comedy film Harriet the Spy.
-A clip of the song is also used in the opening titles of the Australian music television programme Rage.
-Part of the version was also used at the start of the Remix Edit of Iggy Pop's own song "Monster Men" from Space Goofs.
-The song was also featured in the supernatural horror film Five Nights at Freddy's.